davidwaynegriffith/lucify-embed-code/README.md

 # Embed code generator for iframe-resizer

+This package contains utilities for generating embed codes for embedding content from external websites with auto-resizing iframes based on [`iframe-resizer`](https://github.com/davidjbradshaw/iframe-resizer) version `2.8.10`

 ## Pre-release notice

 This is a pre-release of a package belonging to the Lucify platform.
 It has been published merely to satisfy dependencies of other packages.
 Any APIs may change without notice.

-## About

-This package contains utilities for generating embed codes for embedding content from external websites with auto-resizing iframes based on [`iframe-resizer`](https://github.com/davidjbradshaw/iframe-resizer) version `2.8.10`

 ## Generation of embed codes